Brake Disc MOT Advisory vs Failure UK

 Beyond disc thickness and surface condition, the MOT tester runs each axle through the roller brake tester (RBT).
 The car is positioned over a pair of rollers that spin each wheel and measure braking force as the foot brake is applied.
 The tester records the maximum braking force on each wheel and computes the imbalance across the axle.

-Under DVSA rules, an axle imbalance over 25% (one side significantly weaker than the other) is a Major defect.
-This is one of the more common ways brake discs cause an MOT failure: a seized caliper on one side, a contaminated pad, or a warped disc that doesn't bite evenly will trigger the imbalance flag even if the discs themselves measure within tolerance.
+Under DVSA rules, if the braking effort on one wheel is less than 70% of the maximum recorded on the other wheel on the same axle (more than a 30% imbalance) that is a Major defect; if a steered-axle wheel drops below 50% of the other it is a Dangerous defect.
+This is one of the more common ways brake discs cause an MOT failure: a seized caliper on one side, a contaminated pad, or a warped disc that doesn't bite evenly will trigger the imbalance flag even if the discs themselves look within tolerance.
 The remedy is usually a caliper service or pad replacement rather than just the disc, but the discs may need replacement at the same time if the imbalance has caused uneven wear.

 The roller brake tester also measures parking brake effectiveness.
-Under DVSA rules the parking brake must hold the vehicle on a 16% gradient (equivalent to roughly 30% braking efficiency on the RBT).
-A failing parking brake is a Major defect.
+Under DVSA rules the parking brake must achieve a minimum efficiency of 16%.
+A parking brake below that is a Major defect.
 On EPB cars the parking brake is electrically actuated and failures are typically caused by a stuck rear caliper piston or motor rather than the disc itself, but again the disc may need attention at the same time.

 Common questions about brake disc MOT advisories